Analysis | The 1MDB Deals That Continue to Haunt Goldman Sachs

 1. What exactly did Goldman do?

 The New York-based bank advised 1MDB on the acquisitions of Tanjong Energy Holdings, from Malaysian billionaire Ananda Krishnan, and domestic power plants from Genting Bhd -- financed by two separate bond offerings in 2012 worth $3.5 billion.
-In March 2013, 1MDB issued an additional $3 billion in debt underwritten by Goldman to raise capital for “new strategic economic initiatives” with Abu Dhabi.
-(Those potential initiatives were to include a financial center built on 70 acres of prime Kuala Lumpur real estate and named for Najib’s father, the country’s second premier.)
+In 2013, 1MDB issued an additional $3 billion in debt underwritten by Goldman to raise capital for “new strategic economic initiatives” with Abu Dhabi.
+(Those potential initiatives were to include a financial center built on 70 acres of prime Kuala Lumpur real estate and named for the father of then-Prime Minister Najib Razak, who is now facing dozens of corruption charges related to 1MDB.
+Najib denies wrongdoing.)
 For its work on the bonds, Goldman earned almost $600 million in fees.

 2. What’s the problem with that?